seanox/aspect-js/manual/development.md

 ## Test

-Before a release, an estimated 500 000 individual tests must run successfully.
+Before a release, all tests in all relevant browser engines must run successfully.
-The high number results from the combination of the different browser engines and scenarios.
-Nevertheless, over 21000 assertions are implemented in real terms.

 ### Firewall